zats/Presentations/EXC_BAD_ACCESS/presentation.md

 ^ To figure out what is crashing

-^ Now this is a tedious process and there is no recipe.
+^ This is a tedious process and there is no recipe.
 Same as debugging unfamiliar codebase.

 ^ `D E M O` of working patch & code